KamelAbdelouahab/CNN-Workload/README.md

-# paramAnalyzer
+# CNN Workload Benchmark
-A script to analyse popular CNN models and their computational load
+A script to evaluate the computational workload of popular CNN models winning ILSVRC.

 To use :
-`python cnnAnalyzer.py <.prototxt> <.caffemodel>`
+`python benchmarkModel.py <.prototxt> <.caffemodel>`

 Please be sure to download the models using the appropriate script